BR-111/USB-BOOTER/README.md

 # USB-BOOTER
 A small program for booting a usb.
+Just for Linux.

 ### How to use:
 <p> $ sudo python3 USB_BOOTER.py </p>